truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 zfs-nfs democratic-csi/democratic-csi
 ```
 {{< expand "Note About non-standard Kubelet Paths" "v" >}}
-Some distributions, such as `minikube` and `microk8s` use a non-standard
-kubelet path.
-In such cases it is necessary to provide a new kubelet host path,
+If you're using a distribution with a non-standard kubelet path (such as `minikube` and `microk8s`), you will need to provide a new kubelet host path (microk8s example below).
-microk8s example below:

 ```bash
 microk8s helm upgrade \